iem-projects/pd-acre/ds/readme.rst

 New at version 1.1, for easier handling of remote control, eg. over OSC, the remote functionality was added.
 This can be used independently fron the ds but is integrated optionial in ds.

-remote_par <par> [connection name]
+remote/par <par> [connection name]
     registers a paramter for remote control, optional for a connection ID

-remote
+remote/connection, remote/ctl
-    collects all parameter send  to be transmitted and distributes alss parameter received.
-If a parameter is received it is not send
+    collects all parameter send  to be transmitted and distributes also parameter received within a connection ``name``.
+    Default is the the ``_DEFAULT_`` connection if the connection name is omitted.
+    If a parameter is received it is not send out again for feedback protection.

-internal helper functions
+Internal helper functions
 .........................

 local send receive names are prefixed with _ds, they can be altered vanisch in future, so do not rely on them for your functionality.